Hassan25220/employee_management_backend/README.md

 ├── package.json
 └── README.md
 Technologies Used
-Node.js and Express for server setup.
+Node.js and Express for server setup
-GraphQL for API structure.
+GraphQL for API structure
-MongoDB for data storage.
+MongoDB for data storage
-JWT (JSON Web Tokens) for secure authentication and authorization.
+JWT (JSON Web Tokens) for secure authentication
-Apollo Server for GraphQL integration.
+Apollo Server for GraphQL integration
-Spring Boot (to be used if required as per setup).
+Spring Boot (if required)
 Setup Instructions
 Clone the Repository